Salary Calculator Canada

 The panel below the form shows an estimate of your take-home pay in Canada.
 Swipe right to reveal the full tax breakdown, and use the pay-frequency dropdown to select how you are getting paid (Monthly, Biweekly, etc.).

-Scroll down to find out how your net pay would look like in other Canadian provinces and see how you stack up against the average salary and minimum wage in your province.
+Scroll down to find out what your net pay would look like in other Canadian provinces and see how you stack up against the average salary and minimum wage in your province.

 Use the panel on the left to enter your gross salary and select your province, then click Calculate.
 The table below will show an estimate of your take-home pay in Canada, alongside a full tax breakdown.